Flower Picking near NYC: Holland Ridge Tulips, Lavender By the Bay, and More Beautiful Blooms

 Bloom season: July-September

-Well known for being New Jersey’s largest orchard, Melick’s Town Farm also has you pick flowers.
+Well known for being New Jersey’s largest orchard, Melick’s Town Farm also offers flower picking.
 The farm offers a wide variety, including sunflowers for $1.50/stem, and other flowers go for about 75 cents.
 Open seven days a week.
 No reservations are required, but you must bring clippers.

 Bloom season: July-September